xmlking/ngx-starter-kit/docs/community/contributing.md

-# Contributing to NX Starter Kit
+# Contributing to NGX Starter Kit

 We would love for you to contribute to starter project and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow: